Send an HTTP request, 10 second timeout: curl -m 10 https://hc-ping.com/your-uuid-here

 To minimize the amount of false alerts you get from Healthchecks.io, instruct your HTTP client to retry failed requests several times.

 Specifying the retry policy depends on the tool you use. curl, for example, has the

 # Retry up to 5 times, uses an increasing delay between each retry (1s, 2s, 4s, 8s, ...) curl --retry 5 https://hc-ping.com/your-uuid-here

 Make sure you know how your HTTP client handles failed requests.
-For example, if you use a HTTP library which raises exceptions, decide if you want to catch the exceptions, or let them bubble up.
+For example, if you use an HTTP library that raises exceptions, decide if you want to catch the exceptions or let them bubble up.